kporcelainluv/11_duplicates/README.md

 # Anti-Duplicator

-<<<<<<< Updated upstream
-The program searches through given path to find duplicates by name and size of file and prints names of duplicates out.
+The program searches through given directory name to find duplicates by name and size of file and prints paths   to duplicates.

 # How to launch
 ```